-- We are controlled by the funds controlled by Advent International Corporation ("Advent"), whose interests may differ from those of our public stockholders. - Future sales of our common stock, or the perception in the public markets that these sales may occur, could cause the market price for our common stock to decline. - Anti-takeover protections in our amended and restated certificate of incorporation, our amended and restated bylaws or our contractual obligations may discourage or prevent a takeover of our company, even if an acquisition would be beneficial to our stockholders. - We are an "emerging growth company" and "smaller reporting company" and may elect to comply with reduced reporting requirements applicable to emerging growth companies, which could make our common stock less attractive to investors. - We may identify material weaknesses or otherwise fail to maintain an effective system of internal controls, which may result in material misstatements of our financial statements or cause to us to fail to meet our reporting obligations or fail to prevent fraud; which would harm our business and could negatively impact the price of our common stock. - Public and investor sentiment towards climate change, fossil fuels and other environmental, social and governance ("ESG") matters could adversely affect our cost of capital, availability of capital and the price of our common stock.
+- We are controlled by the funds controlled by Advent International Corporation ("Advent"), whose interests may differ from those of our public stockholders. - Future sales of our common stock, or the perception in the public markets that these sales may occur, could cause the market price for our common stock to decline. - Anti-takeover protections in our amended and restated certificate of incorporation, our amended and restated bylaws or our contractual obligations may discourage or prevent a takeover of our company, even if an acquisition would be beneficial to our stockholders. - We are a "smaller reporting company" and have elected to comply with reduced reporting requirements, which could make our common stock less attractive to investors. - We may identify material weaknesses or otherwise fail to maintain an effective system of internal controls, which may result in material misstatements of our financial statements or cause to us to fail to meet our reporting obligations or fail to prevent fraud; which would harm our business and could negatively impact the price of our common stock. - Public and investor sentiment towards climate change, fossil fuels and other environmental, social and governance ("ESG") matters could adversely affect our cost of capital, availability of capital and the price of our common stock.